dataforgoodfr/12_taxobservatory/README.md

 - camelot with its stream flavor and unstructured with yolox as the table detector for locating and parsing the tables on the previously selected pages

+## Using the building blocks involving an API

+### OpenAI

+The data extraction may involve a block requiring an OpenAI API Key.
+To use it, you need to request for an API Key on the [OpenAI website](https://openai.com/blog/openai-api)

 # Contributing

 ## Use a venv